kubernetes/sig-release/release-team/role-handbooks/communications/templates/feature-blog-messages.md

 ```
 Hi @xx 👋 -- this is YOURNAME (@your_github_id) from the vX.yy Communications Team!

 Just a friendly reminder that we are approaching the feature blog "ready for review" deadline: **<<BLOG_READY>> WEEKDAY, DAY MONTH**.
-By this deadline, your blog should be complete with all content finalized for review.
-If you are still working on it, please prioritize finishing it by the deadline mentioned above.
+We ask you to have the blog in non-draft state, and all write-up to be complete, so that we can start the blog review from SIG Docs Blog team.

 If you have any questions or need help, please don't hesitate to reach out to me or any of the Communications Team members.
 We are here to help you!
 ```